nkkuntal/shim-review/README.md

 *******************************************************************************
 ### How do you manage and protect the keys used in your SHIM?
 *******************************************************************************
-It is stored in HSMs which are operating in FIPS 140-2 Level 2 approved mode, only accessible by certain members of the build infrastructure team.
+It is stored in HSMs which are operating in FIPS 140-2 level 2 approved mode, only accessible by certain members of the build infrastructure team.
 They are located in physically secure areas of our datacenters.

 *******************************************************************************
 ### Do you use EV certificates as embedded certificates in the SHIM?